 Where to get workers' compensation insurance

-WorkCover Queensland audits Queensland businesses to make sure they have adequate insurance to cover their workers.
-They also advise on what to do in the event of an injury.
+WorkCover Queensland provides insurance to businesses in Queensland who employ workers, and advise employers on what they should do in the event of an injury.

 To apply for an accident insurance policy, you will need to give WorkCover Queensland information on your business, including: